 A rainmaker was implemented by filling an RCF 300Watt loudspeaker [a 20cm woofer with glassfiber cone as used in RCF's Monitor 8 enclosures] with fine grains or pellets.
-The speaker is mounted underneeth the instrument.
-Over the speaker we mounted a resonator taken from a turkish darbukkah drum. [cfr. picture] This resonator is mounted upside down.
+The speaker is mounted underneath the instrument.
+Over the speaker we mounted a resonator taken from a Turkish darbukkah drum. [cf.. picture] This resonator is mounted upside down.
 The assembly is placed such that the cone is horizontal.
 The speaker is driven just as if it were an ordinary solenoid and causes a rain sound when driven with a series of slow pulses.
 To damp any remaining speaker noises (caused by the square waves) be did provide a simple LC low pass filter (cut off frequency at 77 Hz).
 Maximum allowable DC current through the speaker coil should be limited to 1.5A at 12V maximum.
 With the low pass filter, we can power this part of the circuit from 45V directly.
 Needless to say that the capacitors in the circuit as shown need to be bipolar types!

-4. The power mosfets we used for controlling these solenoids are Harris RFP10N12L (or the more modern equivalent IRL640), since these switch on TTL levels and are capable of dissipating 60Watts.
+4. The power MOSFETS we used for controlling these solenoids are Harris RFP10N12L (or the more modern equivalent IRL640), since these switch on TTL levels and are capable of dissipating 60 Watts.
 Cooling is not required, since the current flows only in bursts for very short times.
-The current rating is 17A and their Uds limit is 200V.
-The rather high gate capacitance (1200 pF) is not a real problem since switching speeds in this application are inherently pretty slow.
+The current rating is 17A and their Uds limit is 200 V. The rather high gate capacitance (1200 pF) is not a real problem since switching speeds in this application are inherently pretty slow.
 For this reason we did not fit a resistor between gate and ground in the driver circuit.
 Note that it is impossible to operate the instrument before sending the required power on/off command (midi controller 66).

-5. The Storm component of <Thunderwood> was realised with a small cavity resonator coupled to a linear cone made off brass.
-The fan used to implement it was taken from an old aircraft and hence its motor runs off a 3-phase 208 V at 400 Hz frequency power supply.We designed a 3-phase generator using the PIC controller (3 pins required) on the midi hub board to generate the required voltages.
+5. The Storm component of <Thunderwood> was realized with a small cavity resonator coupled to a linear cone made off brass.
+The fan used (Rotron Manufacturing Corporation) to implement it was taken from an old aircraft and hence its motor runs off a 3-phase 208 V at 400 Hz frequency power supply.We designed a 3-phase generator using a 16-bit PIC 24EP128MO202 motorcontroller to generate the required voltages.
 The speed of rotation can be controlled by sending the velo byte that goes with a note on command.
 Note that suction wind is used , and therefore the horn and the cavity resonator are mounted on the side of the fan.
 The strongly one-directional windflow from the blowing side does not yield good musical results!
 Cavity resonators work best when driven with a highly turbulent airflow.
 The original circuit was replaced in 2017 with this new design, wherein we implemented some new features, such as braking, controlled by the release byte of a note off command:

 7. Cricket: this sound

 source was added at the occasion of the complete revision of the <ThunderWood>

 electronics in 2006.
 The mechanism is a modified small motorbike horn